 The chart below highlights key KP product experiences that depended on design system support.
 While the system provided core components like typography, colors, and forms, it often failed to meet user needs due to product complexity.
 For instance, Pharmacy required tools for prescription lookup and orders, while Medical Records needed data visualizations to help patients track their health.

-process bottleneck
+Process bottleneck

 Pre-development reviews with the design system team helped align product teams but often came too late.
 Since teams had already secured stakeholder approval, last-minute usability and accessibility issues caused frustration and delays.
 While these reviews ensured quality, they also became a bottleneck, adding friction between teams.

-component audit
+Component audit

 To improve the design system, we first took inventory of all components in the shared library and CMS.
 I worked with product designers to review usage, identifying opportunities to simplify, consolidate, and replace legacy components instead of creating one-off instances.